publishpress/publishpress-series/readme.txt

 Have fun - and get writing those series!!

 == ChangeSet ==
+**2.0.6** - Fixes a pretty major bug with the custom rewrite/permalink structure for series archives.
+This bug only shows up if you use certain prefixes to your custom permalinks such as `/archives/...rest of permalink`.
+Hat tip to [Edward](http://www.scompt.com/) for the catch and fix.

-2.0.5 - Contains the following bug fixes:
+**2.0.5** - Contains the following bug fixes:

 * PHP error that was reported on the Manage Series page affecting certain installs.
-* .rss validation warning for series archive feeds (thanks to http://oriolrius.cat/blog/2008/04/25/problema-al-rss-del-wordpress-solucionat/)
+* .rss validation warning for series archive feeds thanks to [this post](http://oriolrius.cat/blog/2008/04/25/problema-al-rss-del-wordpress-solucionat/)
 * some typo fixes with readme.txt file
 * updating readme.txt to reflect that Organize Series works with WordPress 2.5.1

-2.0.4 - This is a pretty significant changeset that fixes some things with the Series Table of Contents page:
+**2.0.4** - This is a pretty significant changeset that fixes some things with the Series Table of Contents page:

 *  Series Table of Contents page now returns the correct header ('200').
 It was returning '400' before the fix. [see this thread](http://unfoldingneurons.com/forums/topic/error-404).
 *  NEW FEATURE:  You can now indicate what the browser title bar will say on Series Table of Contents page via the Series Option settings in your admin.
 The default will be "Series Table of Contents Page"